CelesteRoberts/Data-Analysis-Portfolio/README.md

    - *Salary vs. Sales performance discrepency:* Interestingly, the second-highest salary-earning employee demonstrates the second-lowest sales volume, suggesting a potential disparity between salary and sales performance.

 These insights provide valuable information for strategic decision-making, such as inventory management, marketing strategies, and employee performance evaluations.

+## Analysis of Student Spending

+### Project Overview
+This project was completed as a component of my graduate coursework.
+This data analysis project aims to provide insights into the spending habits of college students.
+By analzying various aspects of spending data, I sought out to identify trends, make data-driven recommendations, and gain a deeper understanding of student's spending habits.

+### Data Source
+Student Spending Data: The primary dataset used for this analysis is the "student_spending.xlsx" file containing detailed information about student spending.
+This data was obtained on Kaggle.com.

+## Tools
+- Python
+- Jupytor Notebook
+- Libraries: NumPy, Pandas, MatPlotLib, Seaborn

+### Data Cleaning Steps:
+1. Remove duplicates
+2. Define numeric and non-numeric features
+3. Find percentages of missing values for each feature
+4. Handle null values with imputation
+5. Find and remove outliers

+### Data Analysis and Visualization
+- Performed meaningful statistical analysis of data set to gain insights into spending habits of students in relation to their gender, school year, and income level to gain valuable insights.
+- Created a series of bar plots, bar graphs, and pie charts to visualize the data.

+### Data Insights and Recommendations
+#### Results/ Findings
+1. **Equal monthly income distribution:** Despite variations across school years, the analysis indicates a relatively even distribution of monthly income across both genders and different years of schooling.
+This suggests a consistent earning potential among students regardless of gender or academic progress.
+2. **Spending Trends:** Males exhibit significantly higher average spending across all genders, with a notable margin.
+Conversely, sophomores display the highest spending among all school years.
+3. **Income trends:** Freshman year stands out with slightly higher income levels compared to other school years.
+This could be attributed to freshmen working more during their initial college year, while higher-level students allocate more time to academic pursuits.
+4. **Gender discrepancy in earnings:** Contrary to traditional gender earnings gaps, the analysis suggests that females tend to earn more than males, with non-binary individuals earning the most.
+5. **Major expenditure categories:** Housing is the highest monthly expenditure on average for students, with food costs being the second highest expenditure, and technology and transportation close to being tied for the third largest expenditure.

+#### Recommendations
+These recommendations are provided based on findings above from the position of school faculty wishing to enhance student's financial resources.
+- These findings highlight opportunities to support students in optimizing their financial well-being and guidance on managing major expenditures effectively.
+- Considering the evident trend of males exhibiting notably higher average spending compared to other genders, it's recommended to prioritize financial planning education and support initiatives towards male students.
+- Considering that freshmen may engage in more work compared to students in higher school years, explore part-time job openings or internship programs specifically tailored for freshmen.
+- Develop strategies to assist students in managing these expenses effectively, such as providing resources for affordable housing options, meal planning tips, and transportation subsidies or alternatives.